 My brother had good taste in dinners.

 That night was the best night of my life.
-Mammy made a tasty curry and Daddy even brought us back a cone of sweets from the market.
+Mammy made a tasty chicken curry and Daddy even brought us back a cone of sweets from the market.
 Anna was quiet, so Daddy turned the radio down low.
 Together he and Mammy danced in their bare feet on the tiles.
-We then watched Danger Mouse before going to bed.
+We then watched Danger Mouse before going to bed, later than usual.
 Anna stirred once or twice in the night, I heard her whimper, but she was quiet otherwise.
 She was a very quiet baby.

 ‘Anna!
 I, Dr Who, thought you were my friend.
 But you are a Dalek in disguise aren’t you?’